Community Gaming

 Community gaming returns more to your local community than any other form of gambling

-The Charitable Gaming or Community Gaming Trusts and Companies, which operate machines in pubs and hotels under Class 4 Gambling, are required to distribute 40% of their revenue to not-for-profit community groups.
-By comparison, Casinos in New Zealand return less than 2% of their annual profits to these communities.
+The Charitable Gaming or Community Gaming Trusts and Companies, which operate machines in pubs and hotels under Class 4 Gambling, are required to distribute 40 percent of their revenue to not-for-profit community groups.
+By comparison, casinos in New Zealand return less than 2% of their annual profits to these communities.
 Class 4 Gambling delivers approximately $250m per year.
 In addition, Class 4 Gambling provides Government with over $200m a year in taxes and levies, such as the annual payment of around $13m to the Ministry of Health to fund their problem gambling strategy.

 Our Venues' Problem Gambling Policy